Cura : Care Beyond Boundaries Logo

 • wound care, garment use or splint care when prescribed

-• mobility guidance to reduce risks from inactivity, especially after longer procedures
+• mobility guidance to reduce risks linked with inactivity, especially after longer procedures

 Monitoring And Red Flags

-Ask for a clear list of symptoms that require urgent evaluation.
-These may vary by procedure but often include worsening pain, fever, increasing redness, abnormal drainage, breathing issues, leg swelling or sudden changes in vision or sensation.
+Ask for a clear list of symptoms that require urgent assessment.
+These vary by procedure but may include worsening pain, fever, increasing redness, abnormal drainage, breathing issues, leg swelling or sudden changes in vision or sensation.

 Longer-Term Follow Up

 Swelling and scar maturation can take months and final results may not be immediate.
-You may need staged follow ups, scar care guidance or adjustments to activity over time.
-If you have a local clinician at home, it can help to share your operative summary and aftercare plan so they can support you if questions arise.
+You may need staged follow ups, scar care guidance or changes to activity over time.
+If you have a local clinician at home, sharing your operative summary and aftercare plan can help them support you if questions arise.

-Plan your timeline with recovery in mind, not just the procedure date.
-Giving yourself enough time for early follow up and safe travel can reduce stress and support better decision-making.
+Plan your timeline around recovery, not only the procedure date.
+Allowing enough time for early follow up and safe travel can reduce stress and support clearer decision-making.